Call for Scientific and Quality Improvement Project Papers and Posters

 - Abstract: 300 words maximum that describe the content of your original research, systematic review, or quality improvement project and of publishable quality.

-- Authors: Do not list authors or commercial support in the body of the abstract.
+- Authors: Do not list authors or commercial relationships in the body of the abstract.
 Please consult with your co-authors on how they would like their names to appear prior to submitting the abstract.
-A maximum of eight (8) authors, including the primary author, may be identified.

-- Conflict of Interest: All primary authors and co-authors are required to disclose potential conflicts of interest prior to submitting the abstract.
+- Conflicts of Interest: All primary authors and co-authors are required to disclose potential conflicts of interest prior to submitting the abstract.

 - Abstracts should reflect one of the listed keywords.